Pyoter33/Basics-of-Neural-Networks-based-on-fashion-mnist/README.md

 ```

 #### Improved model
 In the improved model instead of the basic input layer there is a convolution layer.
 It has 32 filters.
 This number works fine for datasets which are not very complicated.
 The kernel size 3x3 is a suitable number for low dimensional images such as the clothing images used in MNIST database.
 In this model I am also using different kernel initializer.
 Kernel initializers are functions that determine the starting values of weights used in neural networks.
 Chosen he uniform initializer is better for nodes which use ReLU activation functions.
+The second layer is also convolutional but this time it has 64 filters as it is deeper in the network.
 The next layer in the model applies the previously mentioned pooling with the window size of 2x2.
 Rest of the model looks similar to the basic one but with a smaller number of neurons in the hidden layer.
 ```python
     xTrain.reshape((xTrain.shape[0], 28, 28, 1))
     xTest.reshape((xTest.shape[0], 28, 28, 1))